-Council Plan Priority Action 21/22 22/23 23/24 24/25 Deliver the 20-Minute Neighbourhood place activation projects in the Croydon South local activity centre and Ringwood East neighbourhood activity centre • Design the Karralyka redevelopment, and undertake staged redevelopment works • • Implement the Arts and Cultural Development Strategy 2020-2025 and work with the Maroondah Arts Advisory Committee to maximise arts and cultural opportunities across Maroondah • • • •
+Council Plan Priority Action 21/22 22/23 23/24 24/25 Deliver the 20-Minute Neighbourhood place activation projects in the Croydon South local activity centre and Ringwood East neighbourhood activity centre • Design the Karralyka redevelopment, and undertake staged redevelopment works • • • Implement the Arts and Cultural Development Strategy 2020-2025 and work with the Maroondah Arts Advisory Committee to maximise arts and cultural opportunities across Maroondah • • • •

-Arts and Cultural Development (Community Services)
+Arts and Culture (Community Services)

-Arts and Cultural Development work in partnership with the community, artists and cultural producers, and across Council, to realise the community's vision for a creative and culturally vibrant Maroondah.
-The team delivers a range of facilities, programs and services, which attract high levels of visitation from Maroondah and the eastern region.
-These include ArtSpace at Realm and other initiatives across the Ringwood arts precinct; Wyreena Community Arts Centre in Croydon; Maroondah Federation Estate Gallery and the Maroondah City Council Art Collection, as well as the Public Art Collection which is sited across Maroondah.
-Local artists, creative industry professionals, community and cultural groups are supported through capacity building, skills development and networking opportunities in addition to financial support through the Arts and Cultural Grants program.
-The team provides cultural planning advice and expertise across Council, which contributes to creative placemaking and the appreciation of cultural heritage.
-The team also embeds the value of the arts and creativity for wellbeing and quality of life across social, environmental and economic domains.
+Arts and Cultural Development delivers a range of facilities, programs and services at Maroondah arts and culture venues - ArtSpace at Realm, the Ringwood arts precinct, Wyreena Community Arts Centre in Croydon, Maroondah Federation Estate Gallery, and the Maroondah City Council Art Collection; as well as the Public Art Collection which is sited across Maroondah.

+The function as supports local artists, creative industry professionals, community and cultural groups through capacity building, skills development, and networking opportunities, in addition to financial support through the Arts and Cultural Grants program.

+Additionally, the function provides cultural planning advice and expertise across Council, which contributes to creative placemaking and the appreciation of cultural heritage, and embeds the value of the arts and creativity for wellbeing and quality of life across social, environmental and economic domains.